SandileNkomo/SandileNkomo/README.md

 👋 Hey there, I'm Sandile!

-🚀 Aspiring web developer and coding enthusiast on a journey to turn lines of code into meaningful experiences.
+🚀 Aspiring full-stack developer/coding enthusiast.

 💻 Currently diving into the world of full-stack development, with a focus on JavaScript, HTML, CSS, Python, MongoDB and exploring the endless possibilities of the web.